theislab/chemCPA/preprocessing/README.md

 4. The fourth notebook adds the SMILES information to the SciPlex-3 dataset
 5. The fifth notebook creates various sub-datasets with varying observations and  train/test/ood splits
 6. The sixth notebook computes a baseline dataset
+7. The seventh notebook computes embedding files for all datasets

 For more details read the notebooks.